Cox-Andrew/cs261-cw/API-documentation.md

 ### 4. Get default forms.

-Get the forms of user with userID `0`.
+Get the forms of host with hostID `0`.

 ### 5. Get invite code (hosted event).